-RMER is assumed to remain constant over the long-range projection horizon.
+RMER is assumed to remain constant in years after the short-range projection period.

 Equation 2.4.4 - Multi-Employer Refund Wages (MER)

 MER is computed by multiplying the ratio of multi-employer refund wages to covered wages by the level of covered wages.